 The Department of History offers a PhD program in ancient history.
 Relevant major fields are the history of Israel in the biblical period and the history of the Jewish people in antiquity.
 One of the two minor fields may be outside the history department.
 Students must acquire competence in the relevant ancient and modern languages.
-Note: Due to staffing shortages, the Judaic Studies Program is not currently accepting graduate students in ancient history.
+Note: Due to staffing shortages, the Department of History is not currently accepting graduate students in the fields mentioned above.

 The PhD in Anthropology (Archaeology)